8 affordable things to do in Salt Lake City – some of them are even FREE

 5. Go for a bike ride

 Another one of our affordable things to do in Salt Lake City is to take your bike out for a ride.
 Don’t have a bike?
 No problem!
-Salt Lake City has a bike share program in the downtown area.
+Salt Lake City has a bike-share program in the downtown area.
 There are quite a lot of protected bike lanes in Salt Lake City and lots of urban trails that lead to mountain or canyon trails and Salt Lake is a destination for road cyclists as well.

 Here are some of the top bike trails around Salt Lake City:

-- Bonneville Shoreline Trail – this mountain bike trail that runs along the Wasatch Front where the ancient Lake Bonneville used to lap against the mountains.
+- Bonneville Shoreline Trail – this mountain bike trail runs along the Wasatch Front where the ancient Lake Bonneville used to lap against the mountains.
 You will find trail runners and even horseback riders on this trail.

 - Jordan River Parkway Trail – paved, flat, easy and running almost the entire length of the Salt Lake Valley, this trail runs along the river with lots of parks and protected wetlands to see along the way.
 This is a great trail for families.